-On April 27, 2012, the Company completed the sale of aggregate US\$65 million senior unsecured convertible notes to KKR China Healthcare Investment Limited ("KKRCHIL") (the "KKR Notes").
-The KKR Notes carry a 7% coupon interest rate and are convertible into the Company's ordinary shares at a conversion price of US\$2.838 per share.
-The Company received gross proceeds of US\$65 million (approximately RMB412,292) and incurred debt issuance costs of RMB14,260 (US\$2,296) from the issuance of the KKR Notes.
-The KKR Notes are senior unsecured obligations, mature on April 27, 2017 and are not redeemable prior to their maturity at the Company's option.
+On April 27, 2012, the Company completed the sale of US\$65 million in aggregate principal amount of 7% coupon interest rate senior unsecured convertible notes to KKR China Healthcare Investment Limited ("KKRCHIL") (the "KKR Notes").
+The KKR Notes are convertible into the Company's ordinary shares at a conversion price of US\$2.838 per share.
+The Company received gross proceeds of US\$65 million and incurred debt issuance costs of RMB14,260 from the issuance of the KKR Notes.
+The KKR Notes are senior unsecured obligations, maturing on April 27, 2017 and are not redeemable prior to their maturity at the Company's option.
 The KKR Notes are convertible at any time in whole or in part, into the Company's ordinary shares at the conversion price, subject to customary anti-dilution adjustments for significant corporate events.
 On the maturity date, the Company is obligated to pay a redemption amount on the unconverted portion of the KKR Notes that is calculated to provide a 12% Internal Rate of Return ("IRR").

 On October 3, 2012, the Company completed the sale of aggregate US\$50 million senior unsecured convertible notes to Golden Meditech Holdings Limited ("GMHL"), which is a major shareholder of the Company (the "GM Notes").
 The GM Notes carry a 7% coupon interest rate and are convertible into the Company's ordinary shares at a conversion price of US\$2.838 per share.
-The Company received gross proceeds of US\$50 million (approximately RMB318,201) and incurred debt issuance costs of RMB4,258 (US\$686) from the issuance of the GM Notes.
-The GM Notes are senior unsecured obligations, mature on October 3, 2017 and are not redeemable prior to their maturity at the Company's option.
+The Company received gross proceeds of US\$50 million and incurred debt issuance costs of RMB4,258 from the issuance of the GM Notes.
+The GM Notes are senior unsecured obligations, maturing on October 3, 2017 and are not redeemable prior to their maturity at the Company's option.
 The GM Notes are convertible at any time in whole or part, into the Company's ordinary shares at the conversion price, subject to customary anti-dilution adjustments for significant corporate events.
 On the maturity date, the Company is obligated to pay a redemption amount on the unconverted portion of the GM Notes that is calculated to provide a 12% IRR.

-The carrying amount of the KKR Notes and GM Notes (the "Notes") as of March 31, 2013 is summarized in the following table:
+The carrying amounts of the KKR Notes and GM Notes (collectively the "Notes") as of March 31, 2013 and 2014 are summarized in the following table:

 March 31,

+2013 2014 2014

-2013 RMB 2013 US\$
+RMB RMB US\$

-Principal amount of the KKR Notes 409,764 65,976
+Principal amount of the KKR Notes 409,764 403,315 64,879

-Principal amount of the GM Notes 315,226 50,754
+Principal amount of the GM Notes 315,226 310,302 49,917

-Cumulative interest payables 26,791 4,314
+Cumulative interest payables 26,791 64,136 10,317

-Carrying amount 751,781 121,044
+Carrying amount 751,781 777,753 125,113